ameersarwar/cross_expression/README.md

 <img width="653" alt="Screenshot 2024-07-08 at 11 16 40 PM" src="https://github.com/ameersarwar/cross_expression/assets/174621170/ac0c53cc-cbd7-4b0e-9725-e1ce228139af">

-The plot - called the `bullseye plot` - shows few cells co-expressing `Nrg1` with `Galntl6` (center) and many nearest neighbors (first ring) of `Galntl6`-positive cells expressing `Nrg1`.
+The plot - called the `bullseye plot` - shows few cells co-expressing `Nrg1` with `Galntl6` (center) and many nearest neighbors (first ring) expressing `Nrg1`.
 Importantly, the number of distant neighbors (subsequent rings) expressing `Nrg1` is about the same as the number of cells co-expressing both genes.

 ### Smooth gene expression
-Our analysis considers cross-expression as a relationship between individual cells.
-However, groups of cells may form a spatially contiguous niche and cross-expression may obtain between niches.
+We consider cross-expression as a relation between individual cells.
+However, groups of cells may form spatially contiguous niches and cross-expression may obtain between niches.

-We facilitate this analysis by smoothing (convolving) genes' expression in cells with that in their neighbors (kernel), which is a user-defined parameter.
+We facilitate this analysis by smoothing (convolving) genes' expression in cells with that in their neighbors (kernel) using:

-Gene expression can be smoothed using:
 ```{r}
 smth = smooth_cells(data = data, locations = locations, neighbors_smoothed = 5, corr = TRUE)
 ```
-The `neighbors_smoothed = 0` performs no smoothing and any number above specifies the number of neighbors to use as the smoothing kernel.
+The `neighbors_smoothed = 0` performs no smoothing and positive integers specify the number of neighbors to use as the smoothing kernel.
 For example, `neighbors_smoothed = 5` smooths the gene expression using `5` nearest neigbhors.
 The `corr = TRUE` specifies that correlations between the 5-neighbor niches should be computed.

 ### Rotate tissue
 During spatial transcriptomic data collection, tissues are often unaligned with respect to the glass slide or to each other.
 While sophisticated methods exist to non-linearly align them in the same coordinate plane, one is often interested in simply rotating, translating, or reflecting (linear transformations) the tissue to aid biological interpretation.
 For example, the cortical brain regions are usually presented towards the top of the slide.